audiofreak9/HA-Bridge_Control/README.md

   * `$ ls -l`
   * Be sure to remove all files listed using the following command structure
   * `$ sudo rm index.html`
+  * Now clone the control code to your Raspberry Pi
   * `$ sudo git clone https://github.com/audiofreak9/HA-Bridge_Control .`

 5. Set up and configuration: